NHSDigital/datascience-seminars/All_materials/20250922_University_Engagement/README.md

 # Method

 ### Constructing List
-Universities are a devolved matter there for we are required to look individual nations and therefore there is not universal list.
+Universities are a devolved matter - we are required to look individual nations.
+There is no universal list.
 Due to time constraints – we will be using the list from [Wikipedia]( https://en.wikipedia.org/wiki/List_of_universities_in_the_United_Kingdom)

 ### Contacting University
 The method of contacting each university is as follows: